2 Foot “Muck” Reduction and 35% Milfoil Reduction Scientifically Proven!

 The 85 acre test site was divided into 4 sections.
 In one section, only bacterial augmentation (Biological Acceleration) was applied.
 In another section, only laminar flow inversion (Lake Bottom Aeration) was applied.
 In a third section, both technologies were used.
 The fourth section was the control area in which no technology was used.

 Over the course of 2 years, changes in water quality, organic sediment thickness, dissolved oxygen levels, phosphorous, nitrogen and other nutrient loading, toxic blue-green algae and aquatic weed growth were measured.
 Measurements from each test section were then compared.

 In 2011 the study was completed.
-The data revealed that Inversion Oxygenation when combined with Biological Acceleration was most effective than each technology used alone.
+The data revealed that Lake Bottom Aeration when combined with Biological Acceleration was most effective than each technology used alone.
 After 2 years, there was a 2’ reduction in sediment organic matter (muck) as well as a “significant” reduction in phosphorus, nitrogen and ammonia, Eurasian water milfoil, pondweed and other nuisance weed species, and toxic blue-green algae (Microcystis).
 Water quality increased substantially.

 Based on the results, Lakeshore Environmental Inc. strongly suggested that a whole-lake system be put in place to resolve the current issues of nutrient overloading in the rest of the lake.
 They also explained why chemical herbicides are not the answer…

 “Such a system is much preferred over the use of aquatic herbicides which only lead to partial and/or temporary death of aquatic vegetation and cause the damaged vegetation to release phosphorus back into the lake sediments.” _ Lakeshore Environmental Engineering 2011